How to Set Up Two-factor Authentication in cPanel

 Introduction

-Two-Factor Authentication (2FA) is a security feature that will reject access to your cPanel account unless a special code found in your smartphone is entered.
+Two-Factor Authentication (2FA) is a security mechanism that denies access to your cPanel account unless you enter a unique code available on your smartphone.

-Since cPanel contains access to all your files, e-mails, and other data, protecting it with 2FA is a great way to boost the account’s security.
+Since cPanel provides access to all your files, emails, and other information, implementing 2FA is an excellent method to enhance the security of your account.

 What you’ll need